 Dominion Hill is owned and operated by the Campbell family.
 Michael and Jenny have owned and managed inns, spas, addiction treatment facilities, retreat centres and businesses in Canada and the US.

 Mary Louise Curtis Bok, a leading philanthropist, summered at Dominion Hill for several decades.
 She was rumoured to be very liberated for the times.
 Mary Louise drove a large pink automobile throughout the region, accompanied by her chauffeur, who often sat in the back.
-Her feisty independence and liberated spirit gained her notoriety in St. George, where she was evicted from the Wentworth’s Store for smoking in public.
+Her support of the arts, education and community improvement remain evident today, including the Curtis Institute of Music.

 During her ownership, Mary Louise expanded the Manor House and the buildings on the estate.
 She also constructed elaborate gardens that lined a driveway stretching more than half a mile.
 The guest house was built, there were stables in the barn, and the carriage house included a blacksmith shop.